List of Programs

 *For IL residents only.
 Please feel free to reach out to us with any questions or concerns.

-(NEW!)
-Lunchtime Support and Networking Group
+Cancer Support & Networking Group

-The last Tuesday of every month, 12 to 1 p.m. | *Please call 708-798-9171 to register
+Homewood | The last Tuesday of every month |12 to 1 p.m.

 Being diagnosed with cancer can be a very isolating experience.
 Groups are a place where patients can receive support from others who truly get it and learn more about resources and coping skills by networking with others.
 Unfortunately, there isn’t a group for every type of cancer, so we want to provide a space for all cancer types.
 While virtual groups are convenient for many, we are happy to offer an in-person option starting this summer!

-Lung Cancer Networking Group (Virtual)
+Lung Cancer Networking Group (Virtual) *NEW TIME

-The final Wednesday of each month from 12 p.m. to 1 p.m.
+The first Wednesday of each month from 10:30-11:30 a.m.

 Men’s Discussion Group (Virtual)